isayasin/IYK.ResultPattern/README.md

 # IYK.Result NuGet Package

 ## Installation
-To integrate `IYK.Result` into your project, install it via the NuGet package manager:
+To integrate `IYK.ResultPattern` into your project, install it via the NuGet package manager:

 ```plaintext
 Install-Package IYK.ResultPattern